treideme/reaction-trainer/README.md

-# reaction-trainer
-RT-Thread IoT Contest Material
+# RT-Thread IoT Contest Sources and Progress

+See [my blog post](https://www.reidemeister.com/?p=624) for more information.

+This repository will contain the sources for the training device.